gnubodhi/Joining_the_Stream/README.md

 ## Decently secure home setup
 - Replace router with OPNSense Industrial PC and WAP...
 Keep it simple, ...!
 - AI can certainly assist, expand capability and automate tasks, but it's real advatange is feedback awareness.
-- Automated tools can correlate public data and identify individuals across servivices.
+- Automated tools can correlate public data and identify individuals across services.
 This guide does not protect against that.